abstractqqq/polars_ds_extension/docs/index.md

 2. Some statistics functions are taken from Statrs (MIT) and internalized.
 See [here](https://github.com/statrs-dev/statrs/tree/master)
 3. Graph functionalities are powered by the petgragh crate.
 See [here](https://crates.io/crates/petgraph)
 4. Linear algebra routines are powered partly by [faer](https://crates.io/crates/faer)

+# Other related Projects

+1. Take a look at our friendly neighbor [functime](https://github.com/TracecatHQ/functime)
+2. String similarity metrics is soooo fast and easy to use because of [RapidFuzz](https://github.com/maxbachmann/rapidfuzz-rs)